helis.com

 Bell model 212

-UH-1N : After the successful of the Models 204 / 205, Bell joined Pratt & Whitney Canada for develop a twin engine derivate of the UH-1H to achieve a specification came from the Canadian Armed Forces.
-The result was the Model 212 Twin Two Twelve adopted by the USAF ( 79 units ) and the US Navy / Marines ( 205 units )
+UH-1N : After the successful of the Models 204 / 205, Bell joined Pratt & Whitney Canada for develop a twin engine variant of the UH-1H to achieve a specification came from the Canadian Armed Forces.
+The Twin Two Twelve was adopted by the USAF ( 79 units ) and the US Navy / Marines ( 205 units )

 VH-1N : 6 (plus 2 conversions) units Marine One for the US president.